bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/carmine_interview.md

 >
 > [END TRANSMISSION]

-> Fourth Note - DR!PP3D;
+> [Fourth Note (yellow text):]
-> [Yellow text:]
 >
 > It's been a minute.
 I don't blame you for forgetting where we were.
 Let me orient you.
 >
 > Last time, she cracked him open.
-Accused him of building NEX GEN on blood-tech, reviving dead monsters from Trinity, hiding behind prophets and proxies.
+Accused him of building NEX GEN on blood-tech, reviving dead monsters from Trinity,
+> hiding behind prophets and proxies.
 He bit back hard.
 Now we're deep in it.
 >
 > -L

-> Fourth Note - DR!PP3D;
+> [Fourth Note (green text):]
-> [Green text:]
 >
 > There it is.
 The first thread unraveled.
 >
 > She came looking for dirt, and instead, he handed her history carved in flame.
 Aliens.
 War.
 A dead family.
 A silenced god.
-But we know he lied about ADAM.
+> But we know he lied about ADAM.
 >
 > And she blushed...and that's the most dangerous part.
 >